devicemanager/ip-send-slack/README.md

 t-lab member

-Translated to english by devicemanager
+Translated to english and modified some minor details by devicemanager